What Is User Flow?

 Some of the common shapes designers use are:

-When designing a user flow chart, keep the same principles in mind while designing an interface.
+When designing a user flow chart, remember the same principles while designing an interface.

 Keep the below three points in mind: